Sample pages (PDF)

 Contents

-Math Mammoth Geometry 2 continues the study of geometry after Math Mammoth Geometry 1, and is suitable for grades 6-7.
-It concentrates on two broad and important topics: area and volume of all common shapes.
+Math Mammoth Geometry 2 continues the study of geometry after Math Mammoth Geometry 1, and is most suitable for grade 6.
+It concentrates on these topics:

 You can buy Math Mammoth books at: